jouleffect/clocktask/README.md

 #   ⏱️ ClockTask 🖥️
 ## Freelance Tool

-This project has been realized for the course of advanced java of University of Palermo The repository include:
+This project has been realized for the advanced Java course, hold at the University of Palermo.

+The repository includes:

 📄 R.A.D. in PDF File.